-The Federal Reserve periodically reviews its collateral valuation practices.
-The most recent changes to the lending margins on discount window collateral took effect on October 19, 2009, and reflected the results of a broad-based review, which began before the financial crisis, of methodology and data sources.
-For more information on collateral margins, refer to the Discount Window and Payments System Risk public website, www.frbdiscountwindow.org.
+The Federal Reserve periodically reviews its collateral margins and valuation practices.
+The current lending margins on discount window collateral took effect on July 1, 2014, and reflect the results from the most recent such review, as well as the incorporation of updated market data.
+Additional information on collateral margins is available on the Discount Window and Payments System Risk public website, www .frbdiscountwindow.org.